luizleal1974/Robust-Confidence-Ellipsoid/README.md

 # Robust Confidence Ellipsoid

 <p align="justify">It is a statistical method for outlier detection in a multivariate data set.
 This repository provides a R function for build it.
-The R code to reproduce <b>Figure 1</b> is available at <a target='_blank' rel='noopener noreferrer' href='https://statisticalmetrology.shinyapps.io/basicstat/'>Estatística Básica</a> (section 9.3).</p>
+The R code to reproduce <b>Figure 1</b> is available at <a target='_blank' rel='noopener noreferrer' href='https://statisticalmetrology.shinyapps.io/basicstat/' title='web'>Estatística Básica</a> (section 9.3).</p>

 <p align="center">
 <img src="RCE.png" alt="Drawing"/>